 When a public servant uses nonpublic information for their own benefit, they may be committing the crime of misuse of official information.
 Misuse of official information is a class 6 felony in Colorado.
 The penalties for misuse of official information include 12 to 18 months in prison and a fine of up to $100,000.

 Official misconduct in Colorado involves public servants who use their position to obtain a benefit or cause harm to another person.
-Official misconduct in the first degree is a class 2 misdemeanor, with penalties including 3 to 12 months in jail and a fine of up to $1,000.
+Official misconduct in the first degree is a class 1 misdemeanor, with penalties including up to 364 days in jail and/or a fine of up to $1,000.

 Abuse of records in Colorado (defined in CRS 18-8-114) involves changing or destroying public records or entering false information into a public record.
-Abuse of public records is a class 1 misdemeanor.
-The penalties abuse of public records in Colorado include 6 to 18 months in jail and a fine from $500 to $5,000.
+Abuse of public records is a class 2 misdemeanor.
+The penalties for abuse of public records in Colorado include up to 120 days in jail and/or a fine of up to $750.

 It is a criminal offense for a public servant to request pecuniary benefit for performing an official action knowing they are required to perform that action without compensation.
-Soliciting unlawful compensation is a class 2 misdemeanor.
-Penalties include 3 to 12 months in jail and a fine of up to $1,000.
+Soliciting unlawful compensation is a class 1 misdemeanor.
+Penalties include up to 364 days in jail and/or a fine of up to $1,000.

 - C.R.S.
 18-8-407(1)